This page is the place where you can find our music and helpful information:

 Daya Devi-Doolin is an Ordained Unity Minister and Director of The Doolin Healing Sanctuary.
 She is a Spiritual Counselor, International Speaker, Award-Winning Author and Singer/songwriter and is known as the Thought Doctor.
 She is a Radio/TV Personality, Talk Show Host, Certified Reiki Master Teacher, Certified BodyTalk Practitioner, Matrix Energetics Practitioner, Registered Hatha Yoga Alliance Instructor, Conscious Connected Breathworker.

 Chris Doolin has been A Course In Miracles Facilitator starting in 1986.
 He is a leader and teacher on prosperity and abundance.
-He and his wife Daya Devi-Doolin are award-winning recording artists, singer/songwriters having completed 2 CDs, Level Seven and Smile America.
+He and his wife Daya Devi-Doolin are award-winning recording artists, singer/songwriters having completed 3 CDs, Level Seven, Smile America and the most recent, Back To Me.
 They have been performing at concerts since 1979.
 They are both Teachers of the Law of Attraction and Manifestation.
 They are both authors and Daya has been sharing healing techniques, Universal Principles of Manifestation, Power of Thought and Visualization since 1986 with thousands of readers and clients, family and friends.
 Her techniques and message with others has greatly improved the quality and satisfaction of their lives.